sprinkler/watering-restrictions-protocol/README.md

         “Saturday”
       ],
       “rules”:[],
+      "alerts": []
     }
 *Basic JSON format without any rules defined*

 ## Protocol Structure Components

+- "**company**" is an OBJECT that describes company details and locations:
+   - "**name**" is a STRING representing company name.
+   - "**phone**" is a STRING representing company phone number in [E.123] (https://en.wikipedia.org/wiki/E.123) international notation (+COUNTRY_CODE AREA_CODE NUMBER).
+   - "**country**" is a STRING representing company country in [ISO 3166-1 Alpha 2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format.
+   - "**state**" is a STRING representing company state in abbreviated format
+   - "**geoarea**" *(optional)* is an ARRAY of OBJECTS that defines the land area for which the water company provides services.
+Each OBJECT from ARRAY defines a point of a polygon defining the area by latitude and longitude.
+     If defined there should be at least 3 point (OBJECTS) to be considered valid.

 - "**stages**" is an ARRAY of STRINGs which match the water restriction stage names.
 The order of the STRINGs in the ARRAY is important.
 See the "rules" definition for usage.

 - "**types**" is an ARRAY of STRINGs which match the customer / property types distinguished in the restrictions.
 The order of the STRINGs in the ARRAY is important.
 See the "rules" definition for usage.